This site uses cookies. By continuing to browse the ConceptDraw site you are agreeing to our Use of Site Cookies.

 How to Create a Building Plan Using ConceptDraw PRO

-Making a detailed floor plan involves many different elements.
-Whether it is a home, office, business center, restaurant, shop store, or any other building type.
-Without the basic plan a building project.
-The basic floor plan is assurance of correct implementation of architectural ideas, engineering, and design solutions.
-The basic building and floor planning can be managed using ConceptDraw PRO.
-The ability to design different floor plans is delivered by the basic Floor Plans solution.
-Using this solution you can easily create and communicate building plans of any complexity and purposes.
+Making a home or apartment floor plans involves many different elements that can be managed using ConceptDraw PRO.
+The ability to design different floor plans is delivered by the Floor Plans solution.
+Using this solution you can easily create and communicate floor plans of any complexity.

 This sport field plan sample was designed on the base of the Wikipedia file: VolleyballCourt.svg. [en.wikipedia.org/ wiki/ File:VolleyballCourt.svg]